VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 code coverage for it.
 Meanwhile other code may have far fewer failure scenarios.
 Ideally, that credit card validator should have hundreds of tests associated with it while other code has far fewer.
 Code coverage treats them all the same and only credits you for a small fraction of the tests necessary for your most vulnerable code, so you probably won't write any more than you have to.
-I believe that's what the kids call perverse incentives.
+I believe that's what the kids call "perverse incentives."

 ### Code coverage assumes all your code is equally valuable